-- 10.3.2 When assessing compliance with Article 10.3.1, suspension members having shared attachment points will be considered by a virtual dissection into discrete members. - 10.3.3 No major axis of a cross section of a suspension member, when assessed in accordance with Article 10.3.1, may subtend an angle greater than 5° to the reference plane when projected onto a vertical plane on the centre line of the car with the car set to the nominal design ride height. - 10.3.4 Non-structural parts of suspension members are considered bodywork. - 10.3.5 In order to help prevent a wheel becoming separated in the event of all suspension members connecting it to the car failing provision must be made to accommodate flexible cables, each with a cross sectional area greater than 110mm2, the purpose of which is to connect each wheel/upright assembly to the main structure of the car.
-The cables and their attachments must also be designed in order to help prevent a wheel making contact with the driver's head during an accident.
+- 10.3.2 Suspension members having shared attachment points will be considered by a virtual dissection into discrete members. - 10.3.3 No major axis of a cross section of a suspension member, when assessed in accordance with Article 10.3.1, may subtend an angle greater than 5° to the reference plane when projected onto, and normal to, a vertical plane on the car centre line with the car set to the nominal design ride height. - 10.3.4 Non-structural parts of suspension members are considered bodywork. - 10.3.5 There may be no more than six suspension members connecting each suspension upright to the fully sprung part of the car. - Redundant suspension members are not permitted. - 10.3.6 In order to help prevent a wheel becoming separated in the event of all suspension members connecting it to the car failing, flexible tethers each with a cross sectional area greater than 110mm2 must be fitted.
+The sole purpose of the tethers is to prevent a wheel becoming separated from the car, they should perform no other function.

+The tethers and their attachments must also be designed in order to help prevent a wheel making contact with the driver's head during an accident.